Tanjay: Government

-The last capitán municipal of Tanjay at the end of the Spanish regime was Don José Teves Muñoz.
-Prior to this, he was gobernadorcillo.
-Don Agapito Calumpang, who was a cabeza de barangay, was also a former gobernadorcillo of Tanjay.
+The last capitán municipal of Tanjay at the end of the Spanish regime was Don José Muñoz, natural son of Fray José Antonio Enrique Muñoz-Górriz y Zurbito, OSA and Liberata Asunción Teves y Villamil, a sangley from Dumaguete.
+Prior to this, he was gobernadorcillo, owing to his mother's naturalised indio status that made him eligible to sit in that position.
+Don Agapito Calumpang y Silva, who was a cabeza de barangay, was also a former gobernadorcillo of Tanjay.